NairaLink/documents/account-transactions.md

 ### PUT an account
 - **/v1/account/:id**
-**Note**: This is an internal endpoint to be called only when the account balance is been modified
+This is an internal endpoint to be called only when the account balance is been modified
 - Request Data
     - amount to be added/substracted from an account
     - date update (automatically updated by the server or database)